neonlabsorg/video-tutorials/go-ethereum/README.md

 # Ethereum-based dApp Development with Go using go-ethereum SDK

-# Example deploying a simple storage contract to Neon EVM Devnet using Go
+# Examples deploying smart contracts on Neon EVM Devnet using Go

-This directory contains all the files necessary to deploy simple storage contract on Neon EVM using Go.
+This directory contains all the files necessary to deploy the following smart contracts on Neon EVM Devnet-

+1. Simple storage contract.
+2. ERC20 token contract.

 For more details, please refer to these documentations https://goethereumbook.org/en/ and https://geth.ethereum.org/docs/developers/dapp-developer/native-bindings.

 ## Prerequisites